Reissue requests with Burp Repeater

 portswigger.net.
 If you don't have one already, registration is free and it grants you full access to the Web Security Academy.

-If you haven’t completed our previous tutorial on getting started with Burp Proxy, we recommend doing so before continuing.
+If you haven't completed our previous tutorial on setting the target scope, you'll need to do so before continuing.
+See Set the target scope.

 Sending a request to Burp Repeater